rmculpepper/gamble/README.md

   * If you do not: `git clone https://github.com/rmculpepper/prob.git`
 3. Install the checked-out repo as a Racket package.
   * `raco pkg install --link <path-to-prob-checkout>`
+4. Periodically update to the the most recent version of the package by running `git pull`.